PhilipBDev/MERN-Weather-App-CLIENT/README.md

 </p>

 <p>
 Due to the server running on a free tier of Heroku, please allow roughly 60 seconds for the website to display properly.
-After about a minute, refresh the page and a navbar should be displayed at the top of the page if everything loaded correctly.
+After about a minute, refresh the page and the navbar should be displayed at the top of the page.
 </p>

   <p align="center">